-Under the direction of Allan G. Halline, MD, Associate Professor of Medicine Our GI program at the University of Illinois at Chicago (UIC) will participate in the match for 2013.
+Under the direction of Robert E. Carroll, MD, Associate Professor of Medicine, our GI program at the University of Illinois at Chicago (UIC) will participate in the match for 2014.
 We anticipate open positions which are in the Research Track (2 years of research and 2 years of clinical) and Clinical Track.

 The Research Track at UIC involves commitment to 2 years of basic science or translational research with minimal clinical training during this period.
 The last 2 years of our Research Track involves intensive clinical exposure and fellows will receive full training in all basic endoscopic procedures.
 There is no exposure to ERCP, EUS, or other advanced endoscopic techniques in the Research Track.